mariehooper/codework/CONTRIBUTING.md

 After cloning your repo, you'll first want to navigate into the folder and run `yarn install` to download the project's dependencies.
 We recommend using [Yarn](https://yarnpkg.com/en/), but [npm](https://www.npmjs.com/) works, too.

-Once you have the dependencies, you can make use of a variety of npm scripts while you're developing:
+Once you have the dependencies, you can make use of the npm scripts available to you via the [vue-cli webpack template](http://vuejs-templates.github.io/webpack/commands.html) or others in the [`package.json`](package.json) file.

-- `yarn start` boots an auto-reloading development server and opens a web page to the local project URL.
-- `yarn run lint` checks the code style of all source code.
-  - `yarn run lint:css` checks the code style of traditional CSS files.
-  - `yarn run lint:sc` checks the code style of styled-component CSS.
-  - `yarn run lint:js` checks the code style of JavaScript files.
-- `yarn run test` runs any tests in the test suite.
-- `yarn run build` creates a production version of the app in the `build` folder.
-- `yarn run deploy` lints the codebase and builds a production version of the app to verify that the everything is ready for deployment.

 ## Thanks